The Coolest Things to Do in Houston After Dark

 Catch some live music around town

 No matter what scene you’re after, Houston’s got a live music venue for you.
-Check out the lineup at the indoor/outdoor White Oak Music Hall, located right in the Heights with patio bar The Raven Tower right nextdoor.
-Over on the Eastside, The Continental Club and Warehouse Live (EaDo) and Satellite Bar (East End) are usually hosting a rock show of some kind; Downtown plays home to Revention Music Center and House of Blues; and you’ll often find big name acts at spots like the Toyota Center, NRG Stadium, and the Cynthia Woods Mitchell Pavilion in the Woodlands.
-Country fans will also want to check out The Rustic (Downtown), honky-tonk Goodnight Charlie’s (Montrose), and McGonigel's Mucky Duck (Upper Kirby).
+Check out the lineup at the indoor/outdoor White Oak Music Hall, located right in the Heights with patio bar The Raven Tower right next door.
+Over on the eastside, The Continental Club and Warehouse Live (EaDo) and Satellite Bar (East End) are usually hosting a rock show of some kind; Downtown plays home to Bayou Music Center, House of Blues, and the hot new 713 Music Hall; Midtown’s rocking out at places like Continental Club and Shoeshine Charley’s Big Top Lounge; and you’ll often find big name acts at spots like the Toyota Center, NRG Stadium, and the Cynthia Woods Mitchell Pavilion in the Woodlands.
+Country fans will also want to check out The Rustic (Downtown) and McGonigel's Mucky Duck (Upper Kirby); and acoustic folk acts take the stage at local institution Anderson Fair.

 Get kinky on a Tuesday

 Numbers Nightclub hosts a wide variety of events (like Doomsday Wrestling, for instance), but Kinky Tuesdays are one of its most popular.
 You’ll get a kinky-yet-classy and respectful glimpse into the BDSM lifestyle, with local vendors and performers, rope classes, and an open stage for aerial performers.
-There’s even dungeon equipment available -- and if you have to ask what that means, you’re probably not ready for it.
-Doors open at 8:30pm, and the cover is $7 for singles and $10 for couples (21+).
+There’s even dungeon equipment available—and if you have to ask what that means, you’re probably not ready for it.
+Doors open at 8 pm, and the cover is $10 for singles and $15 for couples.

 Watch the wieners run at Sam Houston Race Park

-Betting on horses isn’t the only attraction at this race track; you can also sip 50-cent beers during the live thoroughbred racing events every Friday from 6-9pm.
-You’ll also want to swing by for the live Yorkie, Corgi, Pug, and Wiener races, too -- it’s quite possibly the cutest way to spend an evening in Houston.
-The race track is also open for Simulcast Wagering till 2am, 363 days a year.
+Betting on horses isn’t the only attraction at this race track; you can also sip $2 beer cans and mini wines every Friday from 7 pm to 9 pm.
+Or you could swing by for the live Yorkie, Corgi, Pug, and Wiener races, too—it’s quite possibly the cutest way to spend an evening in Houston.

 Take a twilight tour of the Bayou